All videos are in REAL format. For tips, troubleshooting, and to download the Free Real Player, click here.

 I strongly encourage those with dialups to download the DSL versions for better clarity.
 See below on how to do this.

 These clips are analog captures from a 2nd generation videotape, so the quality isn't good.
-When these episodes come around again on Soapnet (approximately 2004), if we're still around, we'll update it to crystal clear digital.
+When these episodes come around again on Soapnet we'll update it to crystal clear digital.

 I'd like to thank the Ryan's Hope fan whom I bugged the heck out of for this video.
 Thank you Wanda!